Patagonia Women's Vosque 3-in-1 Parka

 This H2No® Performance Standard 3-in-1 parka has a tweedy-looking nylon/polyester shell with a waterproof/breathable barrier, DWR (durable water repellent) finish and a separate liner insulated with 100-g Thermogreen® 100% polyester (92% recycled).

-- H2No® Performance Standard 3-in-1 waterproof, insulated parka offers three options: 2-layer waterproof/breathable, windproof shell with a warm, zip-out parka insulated with a 100-g Thermogreen® 100% polyester (92% recycled); or wear each piece on its own
+- H2No® Performance Standard 3-in-1 waterproof, insulated parka offers a trio of options: 2-layer waterproof/breathable, windproof shell with a warm, zip-out parka insulated with a 100-g Thermogreen® 100% polyester (92% recycled); or wear each piece on its own

 - Adjustable, snap-on hood for warmth; tall zip-through stand-up collar lies flat